 What are the aims of Community Service at Canadian Academy?

-Encourage the students to continually engage in activities that help others and the environment
+Encourage students to continually engage in activities that help others and the environment

 Foster responsibility as a member of the global community

-The Director of Service and the Director of Admissions and Advancement help the students with logistics and verify that the service follows CA's service philosophy.
+The Director of Service and the Director of Admissions help students with logistics and verify that the service follows CA's service philosophy.
 Faculty and parent support for service activities is crucial.
-Many of these opportunities cannot take place without adult support
+Many of these opportunities cannot take place without adult support.

 ... and many more!